angular/angular/aio/content/guide/upgrade-performance.md

 1. You don't pass the Angular module directly to `downgradeModule()`.
 All `downgradeModule()` needs is a "recipe", for example, a factory function, to create an instance for your module.

-2. The Angular module is not instantiated until the app actually needs it.
+2. The Angular module is not instantiated until the application actually needs it.

 The following is an example of how you can use `downgradeModule()` to link the two modules.